weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/index.md

 ## Overview

-This section includes reference guides for reader & generator modules, such as the [QA module](./qna-transformers.md), [NER module](./ner-transformers.md) and the [Summerization module](./sum-transformers.md).
+This section includes reference guides for reader & generator modules, such as the [QA module](./qna-transformers.md), [NER module](./ner-transformers.md) and the [Summarization module](./sum-transformers.md).